 You do not have to report the abuse to the Church, but if you do the Church will take your story seriously – even if you prefer to remain anonymous, and even if the abuse happened many years ago.

-Your call or email will be treated with sensitivity and confidentiality.
+Your contact will be treated with sensitivity and confidentiality.